schubergphilis/mercury/README.md

   * Round robin based load balancing for the most balanced setup
   * LeastConnected based load balancing for the host with the least connections
   * LeastTraffic based load balancing for the host with the least traffic
-  * Response time based load balancing for the host with the quickest response time
+  * Response time based load balancing for the host with the quickest response time (experimental)
   * Random based load balancing for when you can't choose
   * Sticky based load balancing for client sticky cookies
 * Is a full load balancer using the supported balancing methods